sous-chefs/powershell/README.md

 ### powershell2

 Include the `powershell2` recipe in a run list, to ensure PowerShell 2.0 is installed.
-If a platform is not supported, an exception will be raised.
+If the platform is not supported, a warning will be logged.

 ### powershell3

 Include the `powershell3` recipe in a run list, to install PowerShell 3.0 is installed on applicable platforms.
-If a platform is not supported or if it already includes PowerShell 3.0, an exception will be raised.
+If the platform is not supported, a warning will be logged.

 ### powershell4

 Include the `powershell4` recipe in a run list, to install PowerShell 4.0 is installed on applicable platforms.
-If a platform is not supported or if it already includes PowerShell 4.0, an exception will be raised.
+If the platform is not supported, a warning will be logged.

 ### powershell5

 Include the `powershell5` recipe in a run list, to install PowerShell 5.0 is installed on applicable platforms.
-If a platform is not supported or if it already includes PowerShell 5.0, an exception will be raised.
+If the platform is not supported, a warning will be logged.

 ## References